bpt26/usher_wiki/docs/source/matUtils.rst

   --input-mat (-i): Input mutation-annotated tree file.
-(REQUIRED) --output-mat (-o): Path to output processed mutation-annotated tree file (REQUIRED) --lineage-names (-l): Path to a file containing lineage asssignments of samples.
+(REQUIRED) --output-mat (-o): Path to output processed mutation-annotated tree file (REQUIRED) --clade-names (-c): Path to a file containing clade asssignments of samples.
 Use to locate and annotate clade root nodes.
   --allele-frequency (-f): Minimum allele frequency in input samples for finding the best clade root.
 Used only with -l.
 Default = 0.800000012.
   --set-overlap (-s): Minimum fraction of the lineage samples that should be desecendants of the assigned clade root.
 Defualt = 0.600000024.
   --threads (-T): Number of threads to use when possible.
 Default = use all available cores.